hmccreanor/Computer-Science-AS-Level-Revision/Computer Science Model Answers.md

     * The other value is the code of the character/color code of pixel etc. in the run (the run value).
     * The run value and run count combination may be preceded by a control character.
   * Give a valid example.
-* **Explain how a parity check can be used to detect a possible error in a transmitted byte**
+* **Explain how a parity check can be used to detect a possible error in a transmitted byte:**
   * Type of parity (odd/even) is agreed by both devices concerned with the communication
   * Transmitting device counts the number of 1 bits in the byte
   * One bit is reserved for parity bit
   * This parity bit is set to 1 or 0 in order to make the number of 1s in the byte an odd or even number dependent on what type of parity is used
   * Receiving device on receipt of byte counts number of 1s
   * If the number is not odd/even (the parity agreed upon), an error has occurred.
-* **Explain how the computer uses the parity byte to perform a check on the received data bytes**
+* **Explain how the computer uses the parity byte to perform a check on the received data bytes:**
   * The parity bit is worked out for each column
   * The computer checks the parity of each bit position in the parity byte
   * If incorrect parity, then an error occurred